bluem-development/bluem-woocommerce/readme.txt

 == Support ==
 If you have any questions, please reach out via email at pluginsupport@bluem.nl.
 We aim to respond within five working days.

+Find out more information in the [User Manual](https://codexology.notion.site/Bluem-voor-WordPress-en-WooCommerce-Handleiding-9e2df5c5254a4b8f9cbd272fae641f5e) or on [bluem.nl](https://bluem.nl)